-And when we’re talking about places like Budapest, things become even tougher — for Budapest, and Hungary at large, has a rich history associated to it.
-However, during a total of 7 day period (the time I stayed in Budapest), I still managed to learn a bit about it, even if from a very shallow perspective.
-So I thought of putting up at least one pictures post on Budapest where I can tell some stories via the pictures.
-Here you go…
+And when we’re talking about places like Budapest, things become even tougher, for Budapest has a rich history associated with it.
+However, during my one week stay in Budapest, I still managed to learn a bit about it, even if in a very shallow way.
+So I thought of putting up at least one picture story on Budapest where I can tell some stories via the pictures.

 A view of the city divided by the River Danube.
 Pest on the right side and Buda on the left.
 These two cities were merged to form the Hungarian capital Budapest.

-Which looks something like this, from the Gallert hill, in the evening.
+Which looks something like this, from the Gellért hill, in the evening.